SigireddyBalasai/discord_link_bot/docs/DOCKER.md

   - `docker run -e DISCORD_TOKEN=$(cat .env | grep DISCORD_TOKEN) discord-link-bot:local`
   - Consider Docker secrets for production deploys.
 - Use BuildKit (DOCKER_BUILDKIT=1) for cache mounts; faster incremental builds.

+Docker Hub pulls in CI
+- If your Dockerfile uses base images hosted on Docker Hub (or other rate-limited registries) and you hit rate limits in AWS CodeBuild, we recommend providing DockerHub credentials to CodeBuild via AWS Secrets Manager.

+  Steps:

+  1. Create a Secrets Manager secret with the Docker Hub password (e.g., name `discord/dockerhub/password`).
+  2. Update `infra/terraform.tfvars` with `dockerhub_username = "<your-username>"` and `dockerhub_password_secret_arn = "arn:aws:secretsmanager:...:secret:discord/dockerhub/password-XYZ"`.
+  3. Run `terraform plan` and `terraform apply` to update the `aws_codebuild_project` environment variables.
+  4. The pipeline will then inject `DOCKERHUB_USERNAME` (plaintext) and `DOCKERHUB_PASSWORD` (from Secrets Manager) into the build environment; `buildspec.yml` automatically logs in before pulling images.
 - If you track `uv.lock` in git, use `uv lock` to regenerate after dependency changes. `uv sync --locked` will use uv.lock.
  - If you track `uv.lock` in git, use `uv lock` to regenerate after dependency changes. `uv sync --locked` will use uv.lock.
  - Caching notes (from uv docs):